leoshimo/vrs/docs/concepts.md

 Enter runs a row's `:on_click` expression.
 Escape returns to the previous page.
 Optional `:actions` use the same row format and appear in the Cmd-K menu.
+The menu initially selects the first secondary action when available.
+An action with the same `:on_click` form as its row is treated as primary and grouped above the secondary actions.
+Typing reveals a search field at the bottom; Escape closes the menu and restores the page search.
+Actions can include an optional `:icon` string:
+`"open"`, `"link"`, `"copy"`, or `"command"` (the default).
 Reload your edits with `(run "./scripts/vrsjmp.ll")`.

 For an action that asks for arguments and then runs a function, use: